markdellostritto/ann/README.md

 An add-on package for LAMMPS is included so that the neural network potential may be used for molecular dynamics simulations.
 The potential reads in the same neural network potential files output by the training code.
-Installation of the package is documented in the README files in USER-ANN
+Installation of the package is documented in the README files in ML-ATOMNN

 ## FILE FORMATS